StevenKehrli/Trelnex/Trelnex.Core.Azure/README.md

 &nbsp;

-`SqlDataProvider` is an `IDataProvider` that uses Azure SQL Database or SQL Server as a backing store, providing relational database capabilities while maintaining the same command-based interface.
+`SqlDataProvider` is an `IDataProvider<TItem>` that uses Azure SQL Database or SQL Server as a backing store, providing relational database capabilities while maintaining the same command-based interface.

 #### SqlDataProvider - Dependency Injection